MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-create-app.md

 If you're unfamiliar with Common Data Service, see [Understand entities](data-platform-intro.md).

 This topic describes how to automatically generate an app that is based on a single entity that you specify.
-For information about how to build an app that is based on more than one entity, see [build an app from scratch](data-platform-create-app-scratch.md).
+For information about how to build an app that is based on more than one entity, see [Build an app from scratch](data-platform-create-app-scratch.md).

 By default, every app that Microsoft PowerApps generates has three screens: